efortner/force-and-destiny-1/game/chapters/secondary/four/private.md

 ### Encounter 2
 * 1 Rancor (A&A p.
 134)
+* Rancor has Cortosis weave armor, giving it a total soak of 15.
 * Players can choose to sneak around, there's a cave entrance it can't fit in behind.

 ### Encounter 3